Associate PI Scheme - FAQs

 We will not issue certificates to those that have applied after they have completed 6 months of working on a study.
 This would be considered a retrospective application and will be rejected.

-When should I apply to join the Associate PI Scheme?
+When is the best time to apply for the Associate PI Scheme?

-I want to register to be an Associate PI trainee but the study that I want to be part of is not listed on the NIHR website.
-What should I do?
+I want to register to be an Associate PI trainee but the study that I want to be part of is not registered onto the Associate PI Scheme

 Can I apply to be an Associate PI for more than one study at a time?

-However, you can complete your 6 month tenure for one study, then apply again for a new study after you have completed the first tenure if you wish.
+However, after completing the 6 month tenure for one study, you can apply for a new study if you wish to continue participating in the Associate PI Scheme.

-Potentially yes.
-The Associate PI Scheme is guided by the studies available.
-The National Study Team, and local PI, would need to agree that your involvement in a study would enable you to meet the mandated Associate PI checklist criteria.
-If you meet this criteria, then you must first obtain approval from the local PI before you submit your application form.
+The decision depends on whether your involvement in the study would allow you to fulfil the required Associate PI checklist criteria.
+To proceed, you must obtain approval from the local PI before submitting your application form.

 What are the benefits of taking part in the Associate PI Scheme?

-There are multiple benefits to taking part in the Associate PI Scheme, such as:
+There are multiple benefits to taking part in the Associate PI Scheme.
+These include gaining:

-• Gaining a foundation of research delivery knowledge to support you in your research career.
+• a foundation of research delivery knowledge to support you in your research career

 How long does the scheme take to complete?